 When you’re in a relationship, fights are going to happen, it’s inevitable.
 The trick is to fight fair.
 So what do I mean by that?
 When you’re in a fight, it means you fight respectfully and not abusively.
 Don’t get into a competition of who can put the other down the most, rather take a pause, understand each other’s sides, listen and respond.
 If you’re fighting over whose family your spending Christmas at, each of you should be able to explain your side and why you want to spend it at your own families.
 See which person’s family values that holiday more, and come up with a compromise.
 You spend Christmas with their families, but you spend Thanksgiving at yours.

 Validation is crucial when it comes to communicating, opening up, and being vulnerable.
 Validation tells your partner that you understand them.
 And really, don’t we all just want to be understood at the end of the day?
-Wouldn’t it be nice to come home, express you had a bad day, and have your partner say, “I can see how your day was so tough, I don’t know how I would have done if I had that kind of day.
-Is there anything I can do to make it better?”
-Validation is important for healthy and safe communication.
+Wouldn’t it be nice to come home, express you had a bad day, and have your partner say, “I can see how your day was so tough, I don’t know how I would have done if I had that kind of

 There is a huge difference between empathy and sympathy.
 Sympathy is feeling sorry for someone, but empathy is putting yourself in their shoes and feeling what they feel.
 When communicating, especially about tough topics, empathy is critical in making your partner feel love and connection.
 Empathy says I understand you and feel your pain.
 Empathy is the opposite of judgment, it’s loving and accepting.